Tensors, Gaussians and the Alexander Polynomial

 \subsection{Organization of the paper}

 Section~\ref{sec:tenscont} introduces tensor products and contraction maps.
-In Section~\ref{sec:heisenberg} we develop the Heisenberg algebra framework and set up the normal-ordering and contraction formalism.
+In Section~\ref{sec:heisenberg} we develop a Heisenberg algebra calculus and set up the normal-ordering and contraction formalism.
 In Section~\ref{sec:alexander} we construct an XC-algebra from which we derive the Alexander polynomial.
 Finally, in Section~\ref{sec:discussion} we discuss possible future directions of research.